 American National University’s Paralegal studies online curriculum was designed with input from working professionals in the legal industry, focusing on relevant legal subjects such as real estate, bankruptcy, immigration, and tort law.
 You will also develop an understanding of how to use industry-standard legal research skills as well as skills in understanding legal terminology and drafting legal documents in our paralegal associate’s degree program.

-Students are required to take 16 quarter hours of legal specialty courses through synchronous instruction.
+Students must take at least nine semester credits or the equivalent of legal specialty courses through synchronous instruction.
 Remember: paralegals may not provide legal services directly to the public, except as permitted by law.

 In addition to comprehensive paralegal training online, you will gain career skills needed to succeed in a highly competitive legal marketplace through an optional 120-hour externship at a local business or organization.
-Students will take the Paralegal Certification exam offered through Lexis+® Certification Program as part of the PLG207 Legal Research and Writing course.
+Students will have the opportunity to earn their Lexis+® Paralegal Certificate as part of the PLG207 Legal Research and Writing course.

 ANU’s online paralegal associate degree program is designed to provide graduates with a broad based understanding of the core areas of law and the court system.
 This includes legal terminology and how to understand legal documents, contracts, and other legal material.
 Graduates are prepared to draft routine pleadings and other legal documents, interview clients, conduct independent research of non-legal matters and simple legal questions, and draft legal memoranda.
 The coursework and instructors will prepare graduates to take the national paralegal certification exam.